ryryanb/paymentportal/README.md

 "# billerportal"
-Spring Boot application I wrote for a bank.
+Biller portal written in Spring Boot.
 It is used by billers to view the transactions on their account.
 The system includes the following features:
 1. Registration
 2. Authentication/Login